 In nature, two closely related plants growing nearby can graft together.
 It does happen.
-By giving nature a gentle nudge and grafting your own trees, you can harvest different fruit from the same tree.
-All you need are a few tools, some grafting supplies, and easy-to-follow steps.
+By giving nature a gentle nudge and doing your own grafting, you can harvest different fruit from the same tree.
+All you need are a few tools, some grafting supplies, and these easy-to-follow steps.

 Why Grafting Works

 Grafting is a technique that combines one plant part with another.
 By carefully inserting a stem of one plant into another that is rooted in the ground, you can often get new fruit in just two years or less.
 Oregon State University, along with Washington State University and the University of Idaho has a free publication titled Propagation of Plants by Grafting and Budding.
 In it, you’ll find information about how to graft specific plants and trees in your part of the northwest.

 Below, we’re going to walk through the process of switch grafting a fruit tree.
 Other grafting methods include whip or slice, side, bud, bark, and bridge.
 More about those methods can be found here.